The Most Common Lawn Care Mistakes Beginners Make

 They jump into:

-- Lawn care programs that aren't meant for them
+- Pre-built programs that aren’t right for them (subscription, 4-Step programs, etc.)

 - Specialty micronutrients